-Data from the current file can be used alone or in conjunction with other files.
-This section provides instructions for linking the outpatient visits file with other MEPS public use files, including: the conditions file, the prescribed medicines file, and a person-level file.
+Data from this office-based medical provider visits file can be used alone or in conjunction with other files.
+This section provides instructions for linking the office-based medical provider visits with other MEPS public use files, including the conditions file, the prescribed medicines file, and a person-level file.

-5.1 Linking a 2001 Person-Level File to the 2001 Outpatient Visit File
+5.1 Linking a 2001 Person-Level File to the 2001 Office-Based Medical Provider Visits File

-Merging characteristics of interest from other MEPS files (e.g., 2001 Population Characteristics File, or the 2001 Use and Expenditure File) expands the scope of potential estimates.
-For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, and sex), population characteristics from a personlevel file need to be merged onto the outpatient visit file.
+Merging characteristics of interest from person-level file (e.g., MEPS 2001 Full Year Population Characteristics File) expands the scope of potential estimates.
+For example, to estimate the total number of office-based medical provider visits of persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the office-based medical provider visits file.
 This procedure is illustrated below.
-The MEPS 2001 Appendix File, HC-059I, provides additional detail on how to merge MEPS data files.
+The MEPS 2001 Appendix File, HC-059I provides additional detail on how to merge MEPS data files.

-- 1) Create data set PERSX by sorting the Full Year Population Characteristics file by the person identifier, DUPERSID.
-Keep only variables to be merged onto the outpatient visit file and DUPERSID. - 2) Create data set OPAT by sorting the outpatient visit file by person identifier, DUPERSID. - 3) Create final data set NEWOPAT by merging these two files by DUPERSID, keeping only records on the outpatient visit file.
+- Create data set PERSX by sorting the 2001 Full Year Population Characteristics File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the office-based medical provider visits file and DUPERSID. - 2) Create data set OBMP by sorting the office-based medical provider visits file by person identifier, DUPERSID. - 3) Create final data set NEWOBMP by merging these two files by DUPERSID, keeping only records on the office-based medical provider visits file.

-The following is an example of SAS code which completes these steps:
+The following is an example of SAS code, which completes these steps:

 '''

 PROC SORT DATA=2001 Full Year Population Characteristics file

-(KEEP= DUPERSID AGE31X AGE42X AGE53X SEX RACEX
+(KEEP=DUPERSID AGE31X AGE42X AGE53X SEX RACEX)

-EDUCYR)

 OUT=PERSX;

 BY DUPERSID;

 RUN;

-PROC SORT DATA=OPAT;
+PROC SORT DATA=OBMP;

 BY DUPERSID;

 RUN;

-DATA NEWOPAT;
+DATA NEWOBMP;

-MERGE OPAT(IN=A) PERSX(IN=B);
+MERGE OBMP (IN=A) PERSX(IN=B);

 BY DUPERSID;

 IF A;

 RUN;

 '''

-5.2 Linking the 2001 Outpatient Visit File to the 2001 Medical Conditions File and/or the 2001 Prescribed Medicines File
+5.2 Linking the MEPS 2001 Office-Based Medical Provider Visits File to the MEPS 2001 Medical Conditions File and/or the MEPS 2001 Prescribed Medicines File

 Due to survey design issues, there are limitations/caveats that data users/analysts must keep in mind when linking the different files.
-Those limitations/caveats are listed below.
+These limitations/caveats are listed below.
 For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2001 Appendix File, HC-059I.